-How to get more memory on Android phones?
-Stay tuned as we’ll teach you how to get precious storage space on your phone.
+Stay tuned as we’ll teach you how to get precious storage space on your phone: how to get more memory on Android phones?

-Those apps cache a lot of data that can take hundreds and hundreds of megabytes of free space just by itself.
-The longer you longer you’ve been using your phone, the more likely it is you’ll start to run out of memory.
+Those apps cache a lot of data that can take up hundreds and hundreds of megabytes of free space just by themselves.
+The longer you’ve been using your phone, the more likely it is you’ll start to run out of memory.

 The less space available you have, the more time and patience you’ll have to spend managing the internal storage if you find yourself regularly running out of it.